shum-dev/t-v-messenger/README.md

 </p>

 **broadcasting:**
-You can start video streaming from webcamera, so other participants of the chat room will recieve video and audio from your devises.
+You can start video streaming from webcamera, so other participants of the chat room will recieve video and audio from your devices.

 <p align='center'>
   <img src='images/broadcast_streamer1.png' width='700'/>